On this site...

 Art as a search for meaning

-It is easier for students to take on this work, orienting themselves within a larger culuture, if they understand that culture is a narrative, a story.
 Finding oneself within the larger story of history will be a life-long effort, and the sooner students learn how to interact creatively with their own piece of this larger story, the more powerful their lives will become.
 Out of all the reasons for teaching visual art, this is the most central one for me.

 Four different areas of focus in the program...

 I am a high school visual art teacher with over thirty years’ experience, most of it overseas.
-I have taught the International Baccalaureate Diploma in five different countries as well as the IB Middle Years Program, the IGCSE, and AP Studio Art and AP Art History.
+I have taught the International Baccalaureate Diploma in six different countries as well as the IB Middle Years Program, the IGCSE, and AP Studio Art and AP Art History.